taifaya38-stack/Finance-at-Greenweez/README.md

 The finance team requires a daily profitability report that enables them to:

-Monitor business performance on a daily basis
+- Monitor business performance on a daily basis

-Track the relationship between revenue and costs
+- Track the relationship between revenue and costs.

-Calculate and compare multiple types of margins
+- Calculate and compare multiple types of margins.

-Identify cost drivers impacting profitability over time
+- Identify cost drivers impacting profitability over time.

 📊 Key Financial KPIs

 Before analyzing the data, the following KPIs were defined:

-Margin = Revenue − Purchase Costs
+- Margin = Revenue − Purchase Costs

-Margin Percentage
+- Margin Percentage

-Operational Margin (after logistics & shipping costs)
+- Operational Margin (after logistics & shipping costs)

-Refund Margin
+- Refund Margin

-Advertising Margin
+- Advertising Margin

-Final Margin (including refunds and advertising costs)
+- Final Margin (including refunds and advertising costs)

 These metrics allow a progressive and realistic view of profitability.